ScalableDFS/ScalaDFS/crashconsistency/README.md

 # Crash Consistency Experiment Framework

-This directory contains the scripts used for distributed crash consistency experiments in the DNS environment.
+This directory contains the scripts used for distributed crash consistency experiments in the DFS environment.

 ## Overview